-Canon 1Ds Mark III versus Canon 1D X
+Canon 1Ds Mark III vs 1DX

 The Canon EOS-1Ds Mark III and the Canon EOS-1D X are two professional cameras that were revealed to the public, respectively, in August 2007 and October 2011.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
-The 1Ds Mark III has a resolution of 21 megapixel, whereas the 1DX provides 17.9 MP.
+The 1Ds Mark III has a resolution of 21 megapixels, whereas the 1DX provides 17.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 1D X is notably larger (11 percent) than the Canon 1Ds Mark III.
 Moreover, the 1DX is markedly heavier (12 percent) than the 1Ds Mark III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

-The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
-A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixel-units in a sensor of the same technological generation.
-Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
-On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.
+The size of the sensor inside a digital camera is one of the key determinants of image quality.
+A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixel-units in a sensor of the same technological generation.
+Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
+On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.

 Both cameras under consideration feature a full frame sensor and have a format factor (sometimes also referred to as "crop factor") of 1.0.
 Within the spectrum of camera sensors, this places the review cameras among the large-sensor cameras that aim for top notch image quality.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.